informaticon/lib.cpp.base.pbni-framework/README.md

 ```

 ## Example Usage
+To get a predone CMake environment use [this template](https://github.com/informaticon/div.cpp.base.pbni-extension-template).
 Check out [this repository](https://github.com/informaticon/div.cpp.base.pbni-framework-usage-example) for a documented example.
-Or [this one](https://github.com/informaticon/lib.pbni.base.tse) for an actual usage.
+Or [this one](https://github.com/informaticon/lib.pbni.base.string-utils) for an actual usage.
+> **_TODO:_** Update usage-example

 ## Documentation